 Allison has experience in curriculum design, artistic facilitation, and devised theater.
 She is a founding Board Member of The Sunny Center Foundation, which provides post-exoneration support to those who've been wrongfully incarcerated.
 She is also the co-creator of Fogbreak Justice's CrimSim, an immersive simulation of the criminal justice system between arrest and conviction.
 She writes about history and social issues for The Insider's Connection, and is a Licensed NY Sightseeing Guide.

-Allison loves matte lipstick, The Office, and anything with cheese.
-She resides in downtown Manhattan with her rescue dog, PJ.
+Allison loves matte lipstick, The Office, and empanadas.
+She resides in Brooklyn with her rescue dog, PJ.